Alemannia Aachen: Stadium

 Alemannia Aachen used to play at the Old Tivoli which had a capacity of 21,632 spectators (3,632 seats).
 One of Germany's better known stadiums, it was built in 1928 and was renovated several times.
 The club played its 2004 UEFA Cup matches, however, in Cologne's RheinEnergieStadion in order to meet the stadium capacity requirements in place for the competition.

-In August 2009 Aachen opened a new stadium, the New Tivoli, which has a capacity of 32,960 spectators (11,681 in standing areas).
+In August 2009, Aachen opened a new stadium, the New Tivoli, which has a capacity of 32,960 spectators (11,681 in standing areas).

+Basketball

+Alemania Aachen also had a successful basketball department reaching the German Championship final twice in 1959 and 1962.
+The team eventually won the title two consecutive seasons (1963 and 1964).
+The finals are listed below: